f14XuanLv/fuclaude-pool-manager/README.md

     -   **Solution**: The script has been updated to use `npx wrangler` to execute commands. `npx` automatically finds and uses the version of `wrangler` installed locally in the project.
 If you need to run `wrangler` commands manually, be sure to use the `npx wrangler ...` format.

 3.  **Error: `Unknown arguments: json, kv:namespace, list` or the script gets stuck/errors after "Checking Wrangler login status"**
     -   **Cause**: Cloudflare's `wrangler` tool updated its command-line syntax and output format in v4.
-Old commands like `wrangler kv:namespace list --json` are no longer valid.
+Old commands like `wrangler kv namespace list --json` are no longer valid.
     -   **Solution**: The `deploy-worker.mjs` script in this project has been updated for `wrangler` v4+, enabling it to correctly parse the new command output format and use the new command syntax (e.g., `wrangler kv namespace list`).
 Please ensure you have pulled the latest code.
 If you still encounter issues, check your `wrangler` version (`npx wrangler --version`) and ensure the commands in the script are compatible.

 ## Git Repository Management